 If you have quesitons or issues related to online bids or online auctions, call us at 480-532-1706

 Q: How can I place a proxy or absentee bid?

 A: You can call or text us at 480-435-9900.
-You can email us at email@example.com or you can come to the auction site on auction day or during preview.
+You can email us at firstname.lastname@example.org or you can call us at 480-532-1706 or you can come to the auction site on auction day or during preview.
 When you place a proxy bid, we will bid on your behalf, up to and including the amount you specify.
 Your bids are input into our electronic auction clerking system, ensuring you our best effort that your bids are relayed quickly and accurately to the auctioneer.

 Q: Does it cost to make an advance, online, proxy or absentee bid?